Revisiting dynamics of quantum causal structures -- when can causal order evolve?: Overview

 \section{Overview}

+In this paper, we revisit the subject of dynamics of causal orders and flesh out the apparent source of this roadblock.
+Indeed, we show how, at least in certain physical situations, this stems from semantics rather than fundamental physics.
+This paves the way for generating an indefinite causal order as a resource for quantum information processing.

 We will consider various objects whose dynamics we want to study: states, channels, or process matrices.
-We will moreover consider maps that act on these objects -- these maps will correspond to the higher-order processes that {we will introduce more formally shortly.} In the case of states, these maps are quantum channels, and in this manuscript we will refer to them as S-maps.
-In the case of channels, these maps are the so-called `clamps', and in this manuscript we will refer to them as C-maps.
-In the case of process matrices, these maps are the so-called `process matrix transformations', and in this manuscript we will refer to them as PM-maps.
+We will moreover consider maps that act on these objects---these maps will correspond to the higher-order processes that {we will introduce more formally shortly.} In the case of states, these maps are quantum channels, and in this manuscript, we will refer to them as S-maps.
+In the case of channels, these maps are the so-called `clamps', and in this manuscript, we will refer to them as C-maps.
+In the case of process matrices, these maps are the so-called `process-matrix transformations', and in this manuscript, we will refer to them as PM-maps.

-{To begin, let us revisit what it means for one of these objects to dynamically evolve.} In order to gain an intuition for the dynamics that process matrices {notes} that quantum channels are a special case of process matrices\footnote{More formally {there is a (nonunique)} embedding of the set of channels into the set of process matrices.
-The process matrices in this embedding, however, behave differently under composition than the original channels do -- for example, they can no longer be composed via tensor product \cite{jia2018tensor,guerin2019composition}.}, and leverages this connection to draw intuition {for} what the dynamics of a process matrix could possible be:
+To begin, let us revisit what it means for one of these objects to dynamically evolve~\cite{castro2018dynamics}. {In order to gain an intuition for the dynamics that process matrices can undergo, Ref.~\cite{castro2018dynamics} {notes} that quantum channels are a special case} of process matrices. {More} formally, {there is a (nonunique)} embedding of the set of channels into the set of process matrices.
+The process matrices in this embedding, however, behave differently under composition than the original channels do---for example, they can no longer be composed via tensor products \cite{jia2018tensor,guerin2019composition}.
+Ref.~\cite{castro2018dynamics} leverages the connection between quantum channels and process matrices to draw intuition {regarding} what the dynamics of a process matrix could possible be:

 \begin{quotation} \it ``[...] quantum channels can evolve in time when the physical constituents employed for their implementation change.

 For example, the situation of a quantum system traversing an optical fibre whose properties change in time can be modelled by a time-evolving channel.
 The type of transformations we consider here can be seen as a generalisation [...] to the situation where the causal structure is indefinite''. \end{quotation}